Creativity Coaching Online Certification Program

 II.
 FIVE HOURS OF SUPERVISED COACHING

-The candidate will be given a preceptor coach who has been approved by CCA.
-The preceptor will discuss the candidate's coaching of clients in detail over 5 hours of time via phone calls to enhance the candidate's skills and review coaching style and approaches with clients.
+The candidate will work with Dolly Muzer, MA, LPC, CCA Certified Creativity Coach and CCA instructor.
+Together with Dolly candidates will discuss the candidate's coaching of clients in detail over 5 hours of time via phone calls to enhance the candidate's skills, coaching style and approaches with clients, as well as business building practices.
 Fee: $500

 III.
 COMPLETION OF A READING LIST